Skip to main content

 One of the fundamental elements of any KYC process is its pre-requisites; a set of criteria that banks can use to define their ideal customer profile(s) and separate the customers that they want to work with from those they want to avoid.

-By collecting sufficient information about a prospective customer from the outset, banks and financial institutions can ensure that they’re only working with customers who are unlikely to expose them to an unacceptable amount of risk as per their internal risk policies.
+By collecting sufficient information about a prospective customer when going through KYC onboarding, banks and financial institutions can ensure that they’re only working with customers who are unlikely to expose them to an unacceptable amount of risk as per their internal risk policies.
+Using customer pre-requisite criteria is useful for this purpose because it filters out obviously unsuitable customers prior to the identification stage.

 KYC identification and customer due diligence